PRE-LISTING HOME INSPECTOR

 Water quality testing, lead-based paints, asbestos usage in installation and roofing materials, existence of mold and even radon gas have all been uncovered in pre-inspections.
 Many of these hazardous issues might be covered in existing homeowner policies.
 These types of issues are best uncovered by the seller, then the buyer, for once they have been eliminated no longer pose a threat or reason to disclose.

-Why Choose Gray Home Inspections?
+Why Choose Gray Home Inspections in Jacksonville, FL?

 We understand that the most important factor when selling a home is for the seller to stay in control of the selling and negotiating process.
 What better way of achieving those ends then by knowing the condition of the property and taking the necessary steps to rectify any issues, taking them out of the negotiation equation.
 That is why we recommend that a pre-listing inspection is an integral part of a successful real estate sales venture.
 Having a Pre-Listing Home Inspection performed by one of Jacksonville’s highest rated home inspection service companies is a prudent way to avoid complications in an already stressful and challenging real estate market.
 At Gray Home Inspections we take our responsibility very seriously and perform all phases of a home inspection service using every modern technique available.
 That inspection begins with all visible and accessible areas of the home.
 All suspected defects are further analyzed using the most advanced imaging technologies available that will determine the cause and extent of an issue found.
 We also include infrared thermography, aerial drone photography and moisture meters to assist in our assessment.
 These types of instruments help us inspect inaccessible areas of the home and accurately pinpoint areas of additional concerns like energy loss or moisture intrusion.